grzesiek-galezowski/tdd-ebook/manuscript/257_Value objects_general_topics.md

 [^csharpstructs]: C# has structs, which can sometimes come in handy when implementing values, even though they have some constraints (see https://stackoverflow.com/questions/333829/why-cant-i-define-a-default-constructor-for-a-struct-in-net).

 [^naivemoneyexample]: I am aware that this example looks a bit naive - after all, adding money in several currencies would imply they need to be converted to a single currency and the exchange rates would then apply, which could make us lose money.
-Kent Beck acknowledged and solved this problem in his book Test-Driven Development By Example - be sure to take a look what he came up with if you're interested.
+Kent Beck acknowledged and solved this problem in his book Test-Driven Development By Example - be sure to take a look at his solution if you're interested.

 [^javahaspath]: This is what Java did.
 I don't declare that Java designers made a bad decision - a single `Path` class is probably much more versatile.
 The only thing I'm saying is that this design is not optimal for our particular scenario.

-[^dateoptimization]: Unless Java optimizes it somehow, e.g. by using copy-on-write approach.
+[^dateoptimization]: Unless Java optimizes it somehow, e.g. by using the copy-on-write approach.

 [^pathscomplex]: frankly, as in the case of money, the vision of paths I described here is a bit naive.
-Still, this naive view may be all what we need in our particular case.
+Still, this naive view may be all we need in our particular case.

 [^aliasingbug]: This is sometimes called "aliasing bug": https://martinfowler.com/bliki/AliasingBug.html